GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 In order to test single sign-on, we need to use a link like this to start our flow: `https://<hostname>/idp/profile/SAML2/Unsolicited/SSO?providerId=urn:amazon:webservices`

+You should see the workflow like this: https://youtu.be/LBnTWE9IoCw

 ## Questions or Issues?

 Open a ticket on our [support portal](https://support.gluu.org).